DSharpPlus/DSharpPlus/docs/articles/commands/intro.md

  > This article assumes you've recently read the article on *[writing your first bot](xref:basics_first_bot)*.

 # Introduction to CommandsNext
-Each article in this section will cover the native command framework for DSharpPlus: *CommandsNext*.
+This article will introduce basic concepts for the native command framework: *CommandsNext*.<br/>
-Not only will this framework handle the registration and execution of your commands, it can also automatically convert user input to a range of types.
+This framework will, among other things, properly handle the registration and execution of your commands.
-It'll even bring you a sandwich and wash your dishes if you ask it nicely.
-Amazing!

 Be sure to install the `DSharpPlus.CommandsNext` package from NuGet before continuing.